 The conflict, with erratic rain patterns, is the main cause of food insecurity.
 In 2022, an unprecedented 1.84 million people need urgent food assistance during the lean season between harvests.
 Some 309,000 severely acutely malnourished children under 5 years old need urgent assistance, a 92% increase since 2021.

-The violence specifically affects the education system: in January 2022, around 1,700 schools were closed, leaving 500,000 children and over 10,000 teachers out of school.
-Insecurity also affects humanitarians, with 132 attacks recorded in 2022.
+The violence specifically affects the education system: in July 2022, 1,766 schools were closed, leaving close to 530,000 children and 10,000 teachers out of school.
+Insecurity also affects humanitarians, with over 100 attacks recorded in 2022.

 How are we helping?